 Hinges

-WD-40 does make a special silicone version that’s a better choice for smooth and quiet hinge operation.
-It’s also super clean, so it won’t make a mess of the door jamb.
+WD-40 offers a special silicone version that’s a better choice for smooth and quiet hinge operation.
+It’s also extremely clean, so it won’t leave a mess on the door jamb.

 Bike Chains